 \subsection{Spherical Bjorken expansion}

-In order to explore the analogy between the chiral-fluid and cosmological expansions we consider a boost invariant spherically symmetric Bjorken type expansion \cite{bjorken} in Minkowski background spacetime.
-In radial coordinates $x^\mu=(t,r,\vartheta,\varphi)$ the fluid velocity is given by
+In order to explore the analogy between the chiral fluid and cosmological expansions, we consider a boost invariant spherically symmetric Bjorken type expansion \cite{bjorken} in Minkowski background spacetime.
+In radial coordinates $x^\mu=(t,r,\vartheta,\varphi)$, the fluid velocity is given by

 where $v=r/t $ is the radial three-velocity and $\tau=\sqrt{t^2-r^2}$ is the {\em proper time}.
-Using the so called {\em radial rapidity}
+Using the so-called {\em radial rapidity}

 the velocity is expressed as

 and hence, the radial three-velocity is

 It is convenient to change $(t,r,\vartheta,\varphi)$ to new coordinates $(\tau,y,\vartheta,\varphi)$ via the transformation